Ladies, perhaps you can help me:

 Juliet will play coy when you try to do it manually, but you'll get plenty of opportunities to look up her skirt.

 So the game seems to be simultaneously making fun of, and exploiting the superficial sex appeal of its protagonist.
 At the same time, Juliet could actually be seen as a positive role model for young girls.
-Yes, she's hot and dumb and too obsessive about being sexy.
-But she's also capable and compassionate, and she grows as a character, becoming more independent and confident in herself and her abilities over the course of the game.
+Yes, she's hot and dumb and too obsessive about her looks.
+But she's also capable and compassionate, and she has a full and believable character arch, becoming more independent and confident in herself and her abilities over the course of the game.

 It's an interesting dichotomy that the writers and designers balanced very well.